 Information from the FAFSA will be shared with the schools you specify.
 Those schools will then determine how much aid you can receive that year.
 You must submit a new FAFSA each year.

-Learn more about filling out the FAFSA and get some handy tips and tricks to save you time.
+Learn more about filling out the FAFSA and get some time-saving tips and tricks.

 How are Stafford Loans disbursed?